 Portland is way too expensive.
 I will fight to lower costs and make life easier.

-My name is Jeremy Beausoleil Smith and I’m running for Portland City Council in 2026 to represent working families, protect our local waterways, and help build a vibrant downtown that works for everyone.
+I’m running for Portland City Council in 2026 to represent working families, protect our local waterways, and help build a vibrant downtown that works for everyone.

 This campaign is for every Portlander who believes in the dignity of their neighbors and that the government’s job is to make our lives better.
+We should be preparing for the Portland of 2050 by investing in a strong social safety net while being a responsible steward of the taxpayer dollar.

 platform